SuperBeastsAI/ComfyUI-SuperBeasts/docs/super-pop-color-adjustment.md

 ### System Requirements

+#### Latest version 2.0 uses .safetensors

+From version 2.0 .safetensors model is in use with corresponding .pt file this model now runs natively in standard Comfy environment.
+GPU is still recommended where you will acheive speeds such as:

+- 1024x1024px with 0.5 overlap = 1.63s
+- 2048x2048px with 0.5 overlap = 5.23s

+#### Legacy 1.0 Onnx Model

 Works out-of-the-box on CPU via `onnxruntime` but it is extremely slow and I wouldn't recommend it.
 For **10×** speed improvement ensure ComfyUI can use the `CUDAExecutionProvider` by installing `onnxruntime-gpu` into the ComfyUI environment.